What Is Palliative Care?

-Palliative care is a way to improve quality of life for a patient who is being treated for a serious illness.
-It is a type of medical specialty.
+Palliative care is a way to improve quality of life for someone who is being treated for a serious illness.
 To palliate means to ease the symptoms of an illness.
 Palliative care providers are experts in easing symptoms that cause distress.
-These may include pain, nausea, anxiety, and breathing problems.
-And patients and their loved ones are given emotional and spiritual support.
-Palliative care is given at the same time as regular medical care.
+These may include pain, nausea, vomiting, anxiety, constipation, sleeping, and breathing problems.
+The people who are being treated and their loved ones are given emotional and spiritual support.
+Palliative care is given at the same time as traditional medical care.
 Active treatment for the illness does not stop.
-This sheet tells you about palliative care and how it may help you or your loved one.

 Coordinating care.
-This helps ensure that each care provider is aware of the goals of care.
-Communication is done on a regular basis among all team members to ensure that the care goals are met.
+This helps to make sure that each care provider is aware of the goals of care.
+Communication is done on a regular basis among all team members to make sure that the care goals are met.

 Meeting emotional and spiritual needs.
-The care team helps both the patient and family cope with stress, depression, anxiety, and other issues.
+The care team helps both the person being treated and family members cope with stress, depression, anxiety, and other issues.
 They can set up meetings with a counselor or spiritual advisor as desired.

 Giving information and helping with decisions.
-Care providers can help a patient and their family get the information they need.
+Care providers can help people and their families get the information they need.
 They can also help when care decisions need to be made.

 Helping create an advance care plan.
-This is a series of legal documents that note a person’s wishes for their future health care.
-It helps ensure that if someone can’t speak for themselves, their wishes can still be carried out.
+This is a series of legal documents that note a person’s wishes for their future healthcare.
+It helps to make sure that if people can’t speak for themselves, their wishes can still be carried out.
 The documents vary by state.

-Palliative care is given by a team of people.
-The team deals with physical and emotional needs.
-The team may include a palliative care doctor or nurse, social worker, pharmacist, dietitian, counselor, spiritual advisor, and others.
-To get the most of palliative care, both the patient and loved ones have a role.
+Palliative care is given by a team of people who focus on the physical, emotional, and psychosocial aspects of advanced illness.
+The team may include a palliative care provider or nurse, social worker, pharmacist, dietitian, counselor, spiritual advisor, and others.
+To get the most of palliative care, both the person and his or her loved ones have a role.

 What a family member can do